The smart money’s on you.

-Financial decision making is critically important in the business world, whether you’re an entrepreneur, work in the corporate world, or design and implement governmental economic policy.
+Financial decision making is critically important in the business world.
+Whether you’re an entrepreneur, work in the corporate world, or design and implement governmental economic policy, the minor in financial and quantitative analysis from Mary Washington will give you the savvy skills you need to succeed in your field.

 Areas of Study